Welcome to the Worldwide Greathead family my One-Name Study - Person Page 8

 Peter Brown

-Peter Brown was born about 1788 in Durham, England.1 He was baptized on 13 April 1788 in Lanchester, Durham, England.2 He married Isabella Baker on 5 December 1818 in Lanchester, Durham, England.2 Peter was listed as the head of the family on the census of 6 June 1841 in Chapel Row, Shildon, Durham, England, Peter was a labourer living with his wife and children.3 Peter was listed as head of household in the census of 30 March 1851 at Shildon, Durham, England, Peter was a coal miner and lived with his wife and unmarried daughter Sarah.4 He died in 1852 in Durham, England.5
+Peter Brown was born about 1788 in Durham, England.1,2 He was baptised on 13 April 1788 in Lanchester, Durham, England.3 He married Isabella Baker on 5 December 1818 in Lanchester, Durham, England, after the banns had been read.
+The ceremony was witnessed by Edward Gray Matthewson, Edward Gray Catherine Matthewson and Jane Porter.
+Peter was described as of Westerleigh and Isabella of Pontop.4,5 Peter was listed as the head of the family on the census of 6 June 1841 in Chapel Row, Shildon, Durham, England, Peter was a labourer living with his wife and children.6 Peter was listed as head of household in the census of 30 March 1851 at Shildon, Durham, England, Peter was a coal miner and lived with his wife and unmarried daughter Sarah.7 He died on 15 August 1858 in Chapel Row, Shildon, Durham, England, from gradual decay which was not certified.
+He was listed as a colliery Screewman His wife Isabella registered his death on 17 August.8

 Children of Peter Brown and Isabella Baker